chris-moreton/rival-chess-haskell/README.md

 # Haskell Chess Functions

+Running this code as an application will launch a UCI chess engine.
+Its strength is not yet close to my previous efforts in other languages, which can be found in my
+GitHub account.

-This repo provides a number of useful functions for playing with chess positions.
+What is considerably better though is the provision of a number of pure Haskell functions for playing with chess positions.
 You will find functions for:

 1) Generating chess moves from a given position
 2) Making a move from a given position to return a new position